Symplectic, Poisson, and contact geometry on scattering manifolds: Abstract

 \section{Abstract}

 We introduce scattering-symplectic manifolds, manifolds with a type of minimally degenerate Poisson structure that is not too restrictive so as to have a large class of examples, yet restrictive enough for standard Poisson invariants to be computable.
 This paper will demonstrate the potential of the scattering symplectic setting.
 In particular, we construct scattering-symplectic spheres and scattering symplectic gluings between strong convex symplectic fillings of a contact manifold.
-By giving an explicit computation of the Poisson cohomology of a scattering symplectic manifold, we introduce a new method of computing Poisson cohomology and apply it to $b^k$-symplectic manifolds.
+By giving an explicit computation of the Poisson cohomology of a scattering symplectic manifold, we also introduce a new method of computing Poisson cohomology.

-\section{{\bf Introduction}}

-One example of a minimally degenerate Poisson structure is a \emph{b-Poisson manifold}, defined by Victor Guillemin, Eva Miranda, and Ana Rita Pires \cite{Guillemin01} as a $2n$-dimensional manifold $M$ equipped with a Poisson bi-vector $\pi$ that is non-degenerate except on a hypersurface $Z$ where there exist coordinates such that locally $Z=\left\{x_1=0\right\}$ and We will study another type of minimally degenerate Poisson structure.
-Given a Poisson manifold $(M,\pi)$, if $(\wedge^{n}\pi)^{-1}(0)$ is an oriented hypersurface $Z$ and $J_Z$ denotes the ideal of functions vanishing at $Z$, if the associated Poisson bracket is valued in $J_Z$ and its restriction to $J_Z\times\mathcal{C}^\infty(M)$ is valued in $J_Z^2$, then $M$ is scattering-Poisson.

-Using Richard Melrose's b-tangent bundle \cite{MelroseGreenBook}, Guillemin, Miranda, and Pires recover the correspondence of a non-degenerate Poisson bi-vector and a symplectic form; in this b-setting, a b-Poisson bi-vector corresponds to what is called a b-symplectic form.
-This correspondence allows us to understand the slightly degenerate b-Poisson structure using the language of symplectic geometry.
-Much work has been done to obtain the counterparts of results from symplectic geometry in the b-setting and to compute familiar Poisson invariants; for instance see \cite{Gualtieri02,Guillemin01,Guillemin02}, or \cite{Marcut01}.

-Our goal is to similarly study minimally degenerate Poisson structures utilizing the tools of symplectic geometry.
-We desire a class of structures that is not overly restrictive so as to have a large class of examples, yet is restrictive enough to make the computation of Poisson invariants tractable.
+\section{Introduction}